If you’re injured by a negligent driver in a Horry County car accident, you should do the following three things, in this order:

 Many accident victims make the mistake of talking to insurance adjusters or giving recorded statements, either of which can hurt their claims.
 If you hire an attorney as soon as possible, you can refer the insurance company’s representatives to your lawyer until the claim is settled.

-To strengthen your case with experts.
+To strengthen your case.

 To stay within deadlines.